NixOS/rfcs/rfcs/0042-config-option.md

 ---

 Contents:
-- Mention part 1 (not using stringly typed extraConfig), mention the problems with stringly typed options
-- Mention part 2 (encouraging most important options, high-quality, more advanced users can use config, options can't be removed, etc.).
-Mention the problems with many options.
-Show examples of maintenance PR's that were needed because of this, e.g. i2pc, prometheus
 - Implementation
   - Part 1: Adding formatters, types (mention how types.attrs doesn't work correctly) and docs
     - Defaults